 Interestingly, a straightforward response to emergence was actually put forward decades ago by the atheistic materialist Fred Hoyle.
 He stated “that if there were some deep principle which drove organic systems towards living systems, the observation would be demonstrable in a test tube in half a morning.
-Needless to say no such demonstration has ever been given.”
-In other words if it were true it would be observable.
-But organic materials do not self-organize nor does matter emerge toward greater organization in anyway remotely similar to life.
+Needless to say, no such demonstration has ever been given.”
+In other words, if it were true, it would be observable.
+But organic materials do not self-organize nor does matter emerge toward better organization in any way remotely similar to life.